Dersei/D2dControl/README.md

 # D2dControl

 **D2dControl** is a WPF Control for Direct2D with SharpDX.
-These repository contains code created by dalance and updated to work with .NET Core 3.1.
+This repository contains code created by dalance and updated to work with .NET Core 3.1.

 ## Dependencies
 - SharpDX ( >= 4.2.0 )